-Prior to the publishing of the final critical habitat rule, the State of Idaho submitted comments which showed that the Service’s initial assessment of the species’ occupancy at the time of listing was flawed.
-After much collaboration, peer review, and analysis, the Service agreed that the 2011 proposed rule did not accurately reflect the occupancy of the woodland caribou at the time of listing, and their final rule designates only those areas that they believe are necessary for the conservation of woodland caribou.
-The final critical habitat designation for woodland caribou is an all-too-rare example of a federal agency working collaboratively with the State and interested parties in an effort to put forth a rule that is well-vetted and, most importantly, strikes a balance between species conservation and local interests.You can find the critical habitat designation here.
+Prior to the publishing of the final critical habitat rule, the State of Idaho submitted comments which showed that the Service’s initial assessment of the species’ occupancy at the time of listing was flawed (State of Idaho Comments on Proposed Caribou Critical Habitat Designation).
+After much collaboration, peer review, and analysis, the USFWS agreed that the 2011 proposed rule did not accurately reflect the occupancy of the woodland caribou at the time of listing, and the final rule appropriately designates only those areas that are necessary for the conservation of woodland caribou.
+The final critical habitat designation for woodland caribou is an all-too-rare example of a federal agency working collaboratively with the State and interested parties in an effort to publish a rule that is well-vetted and strikes a balance between species conservation and local interests.

 Selkirk Mountains population of woodland caribou is currently proposed for downlisting, from endangered to threatened.
 The USFWS is proposing to amend the listing to include a broader range of mountain caribou in British Columbia.

 - Designation of Critical Habitat for the Southern Selkirk Mountains Population of Woodland Caribou [PDF] – 42 pages

 - State of Idaho Comments on Proposed Caribou Critical Habitat Designation [PDF] 34 pages